 Winter Storm Warning from SUN 1:00 PM CDT until MON 4:00 PM CDT

+Winter Storm Warning from SUN 1:00 PM CDT until MON 4:00 PM CDTUpdated

 Issued by National Weather Service – Green Bay, WI